Schubert puzzles and integrability I: invariant trilinear forms: Proofs of the main theorems

 \subsubsection{$R$-matrices}

 In order to avoid repeats, we only mention the setup insofar as it differs from the one at $d=2$.
-To each line we now attach a representation of the quantized affine algebra $U_q(\mathfrak{e}_6^{(1)})$: to red and green lines we attach the evaluation representation (also called affinization \cite{CP-book}) of the $V_{\omega_1}$ of lemma~\ref{lem:greend3}, whereas to blue lines we attach the evaluation representation based on the dual $V_{\omega_6}\cong V^*_{\omega_1}$.
+To each line we now attach a representation of the quantized affine algebra $U_q(\mathfrak{e}_6^{(1)})$: to green and red lines we attach the evaluation representation (also called affinization \cite{Hern-affin}) of the $V_{\omega_1}$ of lemma~\ref{lem:greend3}, whereas to blue lines we attach the evaluation representation based on the dual $V_{\omega_6}\cong V^*_{\omega_1}$:

 Next we define $R$-matrices.
 Explicitly, in terms of the projectors $P_{\omega_6}$, $P_{2\omega_1}$, $P_{\omega_3}$ that intertwine the action of the horizontal subalgebra $U_q(\mathfrak{e}_6)$, we have